Shushant2502/matlab-codespaces/README.md

 ### mathworks/devcontainer-features

-The [mathworks/devcontainer-features](https://github.com/mathworks/devcontainer-features) repository publishes the "matlab" feature.
+The [mathworks/devcontainer-features](https://github.com/mathworks/devcontainer-features) repository publishes the `matlab` feature.

 It provides the ability to install MATLAB and its supporting products through its feature specification.
 For example a `devcontainer.json` configuration that installs the feature based on its defaults on a `ubuntu` base image is: